ericniebler/range-v3/doc/index.md

     ranges::sort( v );
 ~~~~~~~

-Range v3 contains a full implementation of all the standard algorithms with
+Range-v3 contains a full implementation of all the standard algorithms with
 range-based overloads for convenience.

 ### Composability